 - Master of Arts Thesis Project

-The thesis is a culminating project for which graduating students are expected to integrate and apply what they have learned through previous academic work and field experiences, with faculty supervision.
-Thesis projects may be "new," relative to work done in previous courses; or they may be projects started in a previous course that become significantly expanded and enhanced for the thesis.
+The thesis is a culminating project for which you are expected to integrate and apply what you have learned through previous academic work and field experiences, with faculty supervision.

+You will develop your thesis projects in a two-semester consecutive course sequence.
 Thesis students meet in class as a group weekly, reporting on the progress of their projects, discussing their research, and screening prototype media for peer and faculty critique.
-At the conclusion of the semester, students present their thesis projects to the DMDL community at the Master of Arts Thesis Colloquium.
+At the conclusion of the semester, students present their thesis projects to the DMDL community at the ECT Design Expo, a thesis showcase event.

 Of the 36 credits required for the Advanced Certificate, students are required to take 24 credits in residency, defined as courses taken at NYU.

 - Transfer Credit